 Buying Tickets for the Santiago Cable Car:

-I bought a single ticket that cost 35 pesos:
+I bought a single ticket that cost 35 pesos (DOP) about 60 cents US:

 You can also buy the Santiago Integrated Transportation System (SIT Stgo) mobility card, which can be purchased and recharged at Cable Car stations.
-The SIT Santiago card costs 100 pesos, including a one-time payment of RD$60.00 for the card itself and a balance of RD$40.00.
+The actual SIT Santiago card costs 60 pesos, but it will cost you 100 pesos because it gives you a 40 peso balance.

 Once it’s up and running, the card can be used on the Santiago Monorail.